twitter/twitter-cldr-rb/README.md

 `bundle exec rake` will run our basic test suite suitable for development.
 To run the full test suite, use `bundle exec rake spec:full`.
 The full test suite takes considerably longer to run because it runs against the complete normalization and collation test files from the Unicode Consortium.
 The basic test suite only runs normalization and collation tests against a small subset of the complete test file.

-Tests are written in RSpec using RR as the mocking framework.
+Tests are written in RSpec.

 ## Test Coverage